sim590/lain-wiki/alsabar.md

 `notifications` | Notifications settings | table | see **notifications**
 `followmouse` | Notification behaviour | bool | false

-`cmd` is useful if you need to pass additional arguments to amixer.
+`cmd` is useful if you need to pass additional arguments to  `amixer`.
 For instance, users with multiple sound cards may define `command = "amixer -c X"` in order to set amixer with card `X`.

 ### colors